top of page

 Texas Supreme Court.

 Seth Hopkins serves as a member of the Senior Leadership Team in the nation’s third-largest county attorney’s office.
-He litigated 60 high-profile appeals in the United States Supreme Court, Fifth Circuit Court of Appeals, and Texas Supreme Court and directly managed 30 attorneys and paralegals defending 500 employment, tort, real estate, and civil rights cases.
-He handles special projects such as developing a $5.95 million program to make local government more transparent and improve court appearance rates for criminal defendants by working with County stakeholders to create videos to be shown to 100,000 arrestees per year and developing MyHarrisCountyCase.com to make court records easier to access and understand.
+He litigated 60 high-profile appeals in the United States Supreme Court, Fifth Circuit Court of Appeals, and Texas Supreme Court and managed 30 attorneys and paralegals defending all of Harris County's employment, tort, real estate, and civil rights cases.
+He handles special projects such as developing a $5.95 million program to make local government more transparent and improve court appearance rates by working with County stakeholders to make court records easier to access and understand and develop materials to educate 100,000 arrestees per year on the criminal justice process.

 Prior to serving Harris County, he represented private clients in complex commercial, employment, contract, intellectual property, environmental, wrongful death, and civil rights cases.
 Seth also: